tomfong/simple-qr/README.md

 5. Do tasks on the result with a tap, including but not limited to
     * Use it as a keyword to do web search.
     * Quickly copy it to the clipboard.
-    * Execute Base64 encoding/decoding on it.
+    * Execute base64 encoding/decoding on it.
     * Generate a new shareable QR code by using it as the content.
-    * Directly do special tasks inside the app, if it is a link, vCard contact, phone number, message or email, .
+    * Directly do special tasks, if it is a link, vCard contact, phone number, message or email.

 6. Customize the app, e.g. error correction level setting, language and color theme etc.